Items filtered by date: January 2024

 Ingrown toenails, a common ailment, occur when the edge of a toenail grows into the surrounding skin, leading to discomfort and potential complications.
 The causes often stem from improper nail trimming, tight footwear, or inherited nail shape, creating an environment conducive to ingrowth.
 The condition typically manifests as redness, swelling, and pain along the nail's edge.
 Diagnosis involves a careful examination by a podiatrist who assesses the visual symptoms and inquires about the individual's lifestyle and footwear choices.
 While mild cases may be managed with warm soaks and proper nail care, severe instances may require medical intervention.
 Podiatrists may recommend partial nail removal or antibiotics to address infection.
 An ingrown toenail can cause severe pain and discomfort.
 If you have developed this condition, it is suggested that you consult a podiatrist who can provide the treatment that is right for you.

 Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our doctors of Andrea Hyperbaric Wound Care & Podiatry Center.
+For more information about ingrown toenails, contact one of our doctors of Andrea Hyperbaric Wound Care & Health Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails